-Before my university two weeks semester break began, I was certain I was going to read so many books.
+Before my two weeks semester break from university began, I was certain I was going to read so many books.
 I was only yet to draw out the list of fiction, autobiography and Christian literature I would read.
 I was only yet to.

 A good thing that came out of the break was that I completed a book by Francine Rivers.
 I did so in no time, really.
-In this book, she really pushed strong Christian views forward.
-In light of my previous reading of her work, doctrinally, she came on tough.
-Well, Precious people, let me review it before putting all my opinions before your face. (sidenote: I’ve been calling everyone precious these days, good innit?)
+In this book, Francine pushed forward some strong views.
+In light of my previous reading of her works, doctrinally, she came on tough.

 The title of the book is “The atonement child”, authored by Francine Rivers.